-Seaweed is an important part of the ocean food chain and provides nutrients and energy for animals.
+Did you know that seaweed is an important part of the ocean food chain, and provides nutrients and energy for animals?

-Seaweeds are good sources of potassium, iodine, vitamins, and other trace elements.
+Seaweed is a good source of potassium, iodine, vitamins, and other trace elements.

-Seaweed extract is used in a variety of diet pills.
+Seaweed extracts are used in a variety of diet pills, skincare and pharmaceutical products.

-There are about 9900 species of seaweed known, from all these species of seaweed roughly 200 are used.
+There are about 9900 species of seaweed known, from all these around 200 are commonly used.

 All seaweeds need sunlight to survive.

-Red seaweeds get their unique coloration from phycoerythrin, a pigment that absorbs blue light and reflects red light.
+Red seaweeds get their unique colouration from the pigment phycoerythrin, which absorbs blue light and reflects red light.